UppaJung/media-capture/README.md

 This is how much of the news media covers potentially-hazardous tech products today.
 The New York Times has, in fact, published an article with the headline [‘*Why You Need a Password Manager.
 Yes, You*’](https://www.nytimes.com/2019/08/27/smarter-living/wirecutter/why-you-need-a-password-manager-yes-you.html) in its Wirecutter section; CNET has implored [‘*Yes, You Need a Password Manager.
 Your Online Security Depends on It*’](https://www.cnet.com/tech/services-and-software/yes-you-need-a-password-manager-your-online-security-depends-on-it/); Engadget has urged [‘*You need a password manager -- right now*’](https://www.engadget.com/2019-08-26-the-best-password-managers-compared.html); and PCWorld has explained [‘*Why your browser’s password manager isn’t good enough*’](https://www.pcworld.com/article/393979/why-your-browsers-password-manager-isnt-good-enough.html).

-All the above publications collect commissions when readers click on links to buy password managers, and other tech products they cover.[^nyt-affiliate-links-are-indirect] The free password manager built into your browser, which some say “isn't good enough”, pays no commissions.[^in-favor-of-browser-managers]
+All the above publications collect commissions when readers click on links to buy add-on password managers.[^nyt-affiliate-links-are-indirect] The free password manager built into your web browser, which some articles descrbe as not “good enough”, pays no commissions.[^in-favor-of-browser-managers]

 [^nyt-affiliate-links-are-indirect]: The New York Times WireCutter's [‘Why You Need a Password Manager.
 Yes, You’](https://www.nytimes.com/2019/08/27/smarter-living/wirecutter/why-you-need-a-password-manager-yes-you.html) does not have direct affiliate links, but directs readers to another of their articles, [‘The Best Password Managers’](https://www.nytimes.com/wirecutter/reviews/best-password-managers/) which contains purchasing links.
 Similarly, CNET's [‘Yes, You Need a Password Manager.
 Your Online Security Depends on It’](https://www.cnet.com/tech/services-and-software/yes-you-need-a-password-manager-your-online-security-depends-on-it/) links to their [rankings of the password managers](https://www.cnet.com/tech/services-and-software/best-password-manager/) with purchasing links that pay commissions.
 Engadget and PCWorld embedded affiliate links directly into the articles promoting the product category.